 Myo-Inositol

-Inositol is a vitamin-like compound that was previously known as vitamin B8 until it was discovered that the human body can produce it from glucose.
-Though this means that inositol is no longer considered a vitamin, it is still vital for important functions in the body.
+Inositol is a vitamin-like compound that was previously referred to as vitamin B8 until it was discovered that the human body can produce it from glucose.
+Although inositol is no longer considered a vitamin, it is still vital for important functions in the body.

-Inositol exists in the form of 9 different isomers.
-All inositol compounds differ only in the spatial arrangement of their atoms.
-The two best-known inositol forms are myo-inositol and D-chiro-inositol.
-Inositol is mainly found in the brain, liver and kidneys.
+Inositol exists in the form of 9 different isomers; they differ only in the spatial arrangement of their atoms.
+The two most well-known inositol forms are myo-inositol and D-chiro-inositol.

 Choline

-Choline plays an important role in a variety of body functions.
-It is mainly found in the body in the form of phosphatidylcholine (lecithin) and acetylcholine.
-In fat metabolism, it supports the liver's enzyme system and is an important component of bile secretion.
-As a component of VLDL (very-low-density lipoproteins), it transports fat and cholesterol from the liver to other body tissues.
-Furthermore, choline functions as a methyl group donor.
-Just like betaine, vitamin B12, folate and S-adenosylmethionine, it helps regulate homocysteine levels.
+Choline plays an important role in a number of bodily functions.
+In the fat metabolism of the liver, it supports its enzyme system and is an important component of bile secretion.
+It also has an important transport function in fat metabolism: as a component of VLDL (Very Low Density Lipoproteins), it transports fat and cholesterol from the liver to other bodily tissues that need these compounds.
+Choline also plays a role as a methyl group donor.
+Just like betaine, vitamin B12, folate and S-adenosylmethionine, it helps to regulate homocysteine levels.

-According to the European Food Safety Authority (EFSA), choline contributes to:
+According to the European Food Safety Authority (EFSA):

 - Normal homocysteine metabolism